CHAWTON TOURS

 2026 bookings are open now

-Whether you choose the intimate Village Walk or the full VIP Day experience, you'll step into Jane's world through the eyes of her family—hearing stories, memories, and insights that exist nowhere else.
+Whether you choose the intimate Village Walk or the full VIP Day experience, you'll hear Jane Austen's untold family stories and heritage — from the last of her nieces to grow up at Chawton House.

 2027 Dates Coming Soon